Bandwidth/csharp-bandwidth/src/Bandwidth.Net/Help/M_Bandwidth_Net_Client__ctor.md

 ```
 var client = new Client("userId", "apiToken", "apiSecret", "https://another.server");
 ```
- Using with own implementaion of HTTP processing (usefull in tests)
+ Using with own implementaion of HTTP processing (usefull for tests)
 ```
 var client = new Client("userId", "apiToken", "apiSecret", "https://another.server", new YourMockHttp());
 ```